 Large Water Container

 Keep the largest container or multiple large containers on hand to store water to extinguish the flames.
 It is hard to find containers that hold enough water to suppress flames.
-Livestock troughs are choices and easy to find.
-Fill your containers if a wildfire starts to be prepared.
+Livestock troughs are good choices and easy to find.
+Fill your containers if a wildfire starts immediately.